lukasschwab/stackit/README.md

 ## Features

 + Written entirely in Python
-+ Works on Mac, Windows and Linux
++ Works on UNIX (Mac OS X, Linux); Windows support coming eventually!
 + Automatically pipes error messages into StackOverflow queries
 + Parses and displays relevant questions and answers directly on the command line in reader-friendly markdown format